As some of you will remember, the brand started as "Pokosha Clothing" in 2014, by myself (Nadine) and a business partner.

 My business partner and I learned the hard way that this was a really bad idea.

-Like don't EVER quit your day job to start a business just because you want flexible hours and more money hard.
-You'll be trading in a job that pays you and gives you evenings and weekends off for a job that doesn't pay you anything while you work every waking hour and most nights in your sleep.
+You'll be trading in a job that pays you and gives you evenings and weekends off for a risk-ridden venture that doesn't pay you anything while working every waking hour and dreaming about what you need to get done too.

 Sure working from home in your pajamas and loving what you do has it perks, and projecting millions of sales can be pretty fun too, but failure to get funding, hidden expenses you can't afford and EVERYTHING going wrong at once can quickly put a damper on things.